• Veteran Owned and Operated | Patent Pending: 19/412,158

 Tasks like these encourage students to think carefully and explain their reasoning, not just give an answer.
 This helps teachers and parents see how well a child is developing the foundation for future math learning.

 Free with an account.
-Need assistance of mature person.
+2nd Grade students need assistance of mature person.
 This is a short (10 questions) sample of how Studystruct Inc. delivers Common Core State Standards (CCSS) assessments and to ensure system compatibility.

-Need assistance of mature person.
+130 questions / 10 days to complete.
+Student need assistance of a mature person.
 Based on Common Core State Standards - In Grade 2, students are expanding their skills with addition, subtraction, place value, and shapes.
 Our assessments measure both conceptual understanding (knowing why math works) and procedural skills (being able to carry out steps correctly).

 For example, children may be asked to: